Confused about which oven to buy? Read on..

 I was so impressed by the claims made on the outer box of the new Phillips air fryer that I bought it immediately.
 It was way back in 2013 and was very costly.

-The Phillips air fryer never emitted any fumes even when heated to temperature of 200° C. So I was convinced and started using it, though not on a daily basis.
+The Phillips air fryer never emitted any fumes even when heated to a temperature of 200° C. So I was convinced and started using it, though not on a daily basis.
 Click here to head on to my air fryer recipes.

 Hope I could provide some insights into the types of ovens available in the market.